sago/peopleone-test/README.md

 This is a test for PeopleOne

 * Ruby version 2.2.3pk173, rails 5.1.4
+* I use Rails because conventions are easy to speed up a small application

-* Clone the repository, create DB and run migrations.
+* Instructions to install: clone the repository, create DB and run migrations.
   - bundle exec rake db:create
   - bundle exec rake db:migrate
+  - bundle exec rake db:seed
+* This is a responsive UI so, you can browse it from any device and borwser(works better in Chrome)

-* Database PosgreSQL
+* Pendings:
-  There is a file with a db dump called peopleone-test run ->

-  pg_restore --verbose --clean --no-acl --no-owner -h localhost -U <YOUR-USER> -d catalogues_dev peopleone-test
+  - Add authentication
+  - Sort tables by column
+  - Export to csv, xls, pdf functionality
+  - Build tables with React components to improve the performance